pmhsfelix/kotlin-coroutines/docs/index.md

 ```

 Ignoring the `context` field for the moment being, a `Continuation<T>` has two members:
-* the `resume` function, to be called if the suspendible function should resume normally with a value;
+* the `resume` function, to be called if the suspending function should resume normally with a value;
-* and the `resumeWithException` function to be called if the suspendible function should resume with an exception.
+* and the `resumeWithException` function to be called if the suspending function should resume with an exception.

 In our case, the continuation will _point_ to the statement `log.info("step 2")`, i.e., the statement after the point where the function called `suspendCoroutine`.
 It is the responsibility of the function invoking `suspendCoroutine` to pass a `block` that does something with that continuation.